 Powers.
 Except as otherwise provided by California Nonprofit Mutual Benefit Corporation Law, in the Articles or in these Bylaws, the Board will direct all affairs of the Corporation and may exercise all powers available to a corporation under applicable law, including without limitation the power to authorize officers or agents to enter into contracts, execute financial instruments, and make other commitments on behalf of the Corporation.
 All corporate powers are exercised by or under authority of the Board.

 Board Composition.
-The Board of Directors shall consist of Promoter Directors plus up to two At-Large Directors.
+The Board of Directors shall consist of Promoter Directors plus up to two, non-voting, At-Large Directors.

 Promoter Directors.

 General.
-Each Promoter Member that executes a Promoter Membership Agreement that is countersigned by the Corporation, will, so long as it is a Promoter Member of the Corporation in good standing, be entitled to appoint one Director (a “Promoter Director”) via written notice to the appropriate Board mailing list or as otherwise determined by the Board.
+Each Promoter Member that executes a Promoter Membership Agreement that is countersigned by the Corporation, will, so long as it is a Member in good standing, be entitled to appoint one Director (a “Promoter Director”) via written notice to the appropriate Board mailing list or as otherwise determined by the Board.
 While, in order to maintain continuity of the Board and its proceedings, Promoter Directors are expected to be ‘permanent’, a Promoter Member may replace its appointee from time to time upon written notice to the Corporation.
 Each Promoter Director must be an employee, or authorized agent, of the corresponding Promoter Member.
-A Promoter Director will serve until (a) she or he is no longer an employee (or agent) of the Promoter Member, (b) she or he resigns, is replaced by the applicable Promoter Member, or is removed from office, (c) the membership of the Promoter Member that appointed the Director terminates, or (d) the status of the Promoter Member that appointed the Promoter Director is changed from Promoter Member to any other class of membership that does not entitle the Member to the appointment of a Director.
+A Promoter Director will serve until (a) he or she is no longer an employee or agent of the Promoter Member, (b) he or she resigns as a Promoter Director or is replaced by the Promoter Member (c) he or she is removed from office by action of the Board, (d) the membership of the Promoter Member that appointed the Director terminates, or (e) the membership status of the Promoter Member that appointed the Promoter Director is changed from Promoter Member to any other class of membership that does not entitle the Member to the appointment of a Director.